zhuzheng217/desktop/README.md

 Installers for various Linux distributions can be found on the [`shiftkey/desktop`](https://github.com/shiftkey/desktop) fork.

-this is a new line!
-this is a second new line!

 Arch Linux users can install the latest version from the [AUR](https://aur.archlinux.org/packages/github-desktop-bin/).